jhasanov/JML/README.md

 bVisualize – if true, shows the training graph and each activation’s membership functions.
 ```

-When visualization is required, in the end of the training, below graphs are shown:
+When visualization is required, in the end of the training, below graphs are shown.
+First graph shows the error rate for each iteration.
+Second graph shows how parameters of the initial MF has been changed.

 ![alt text](images/train_curve.png "Graph shows the error rate for each iteration")